tkmharris/tkmharris.github.io/content/_index.md

 Hello, I'm Tom.

-I am a software engineer in Bath, UK.
+I am a software engineer living in North London.
 I work on decarbonising the grid with [Granular Energy](https://www.granular-energy.com/).
+Before this I worked on the Rails team at BugSnag.

 Previously I have been a commissioning editor at Cambridge University Press, where I worked on books in maths, logic and theoretical CS.
 More previously I did a PhD in pure maths.